Key Points

 - Premature neutering (before full developmental maturity)

-- Injury at a young age
+- Excessive exercise at a young age

 Which breeds are more prone to developing hip dysplasia?